-A big congratulations to Grantham Scholar Maria Wang.
-The influential journal Current Biology have published her work on rubber expansion and biodiversity.
+Congratulations to Grantham Scholar Maria Wang, she’s been published in the influential journal Current Biology on rubber expansion and biodiversity conservation.

 Impressively, Maria managed to complete her work during lockdown.
-Talking to us just before publication, Maria had this to say about her work:
+Talking to us just before publication, Maria told us about her work.

-I would also like to thank the Online WriteClub and Grantham Writing Retreats for providing company and motivation to get through the slog of writing.
+I’d like to thank the Online WriteClub and Grantham Writing Retreats for providing company and motivation to get through the slog.
 Although it took 1-2 months more than desired, I can finally put my pen down on the first chapter of my thesis.”

 You can read the paper in print in the October 5 issue of Current Biology.
 Or you can find it online here.